 Aspyr and FCDJFS reserve the right, in their sole and absolute discretion, to accept or reject, in whole or in part, any or all proposals with or without cause.
 Aspyr and FCDJFS further reserve the right to waive any irregularity or informality in the RFP process or any proposal, and the right to award a contract to a Bidder that may not be the lowest Bidder.
 Aspyr and FCDJFS reserve the right to request additional information from any and/or all Bidders.
-Aspyr and FCDJFS reserve the right to request additional is accepted by Aspyr and FCDJFS and the Bidder asserts exceptions, special considerations or conditions of acceptance, Aspyr and FCDJFS, in their sole and absolute discretion, reserve the right to reject the proposal and award the contract to another Bidder.
-Aspyr and FCDJFS reserve the right to reserve the right to reject the proposal and award the scope of work once a contract is in effect as deemed necessary to remain in compliance with funding, operational, programmatic or policy rules and regulations.
+Aspyr and FCDJFS reserve the right to negotiate with the Bidders concerning their proposals.
+In the event a Bidder's proposal is accepted by Aspyr and FCDJFS and the Bidder asserts exceptions, special considerations or conditions of acceptance, Aspyr and FCDJFS, in their sole and absolute discretion, reserve the right to reject the proposal and award the contract to another Bidder.
+Aspyr and FCDJFS reserve the right contract is in effect as deemed necessary to remain in compliance with funding, operational, programmatic or policy rules and regulations.
 Aspyr and FCDJFS reserve the right to negotiate program services and costs on any and all proposals or to cancel this RFP in part or in its entirety.